SAP/ui5-cli/.github/ISSUE_TEMPLATE.md

-## 🚨 Issues Have Been Transferred to UI5 Tooling Repository
+## 🚨 Issues Have Been Transferred to UI5 CLI Repository

-Please create new issues in the UI5 Tooling repository: https://github.com/SAP/ui5-tooling/issues/new/choose
+Please create new issues in the UI5 CLI repository: https://github.com/UI5/cli/issues/new/choose